-Microsoft’s Project Zipline compression algorithm can achieve up to 2X high compression ratios compared to the commonly used Zlib-L4 64KB model.
+Microsoft’s Project Zipline compression algorithm can achieve up to 2x higher compression ratios compared to the commonly used Zlib-L4 64KB model

-The amount of data that the big cloud computing providers is growing exponentially, and the growth is seemingly never-ending.
+The amount of data that the big cloud computing providers are processing is growing exponentially, and the growth is seemingly never-ending.

 To enable Azure cloud to store and process data efficiently, Microsoft developed a cutting-edge compression algorithm and optimized the hardware implementation for the types of data it sees in their cloud storage workloads.

 Microsoft said this enables them to simultaneously achieve higher compression ratios, higher throughput, and lower latency than the other algorithms that are currently available.

 Now, the tech giant has open sourced the algorithm, hardware specification and Verilog source code for register transfer language (RTL).
 Microsoft is sharing all of this through the Open Compute Project (OCP).